 Should a horse or rider be found ineligible after close of championship entry, then they shall be disqualified from the championships.
 If this disqualification alters the results from the area as described above, the team will also be disqualified.
 There will be no refunds of any kind in these circumstances.

-G5.5: Composition of Teams

-See appendix 2&3.
+G5.5: Composition of Teams No horse or rider may compete twice in the same team See appendix 2&3.

 G5.6: FEI Competitions